JoshWillik/ff/README.md

 # ff

-Find a file quickly by file pattern
+Find and open a file quickly by file pattern

 ## Installation